Using Por and Para

 Mirábamos la televisión por la noche.

-We watched television at night.
+We would watch television at night.

 Cause